lcsig/Sequence-Searcher/README.md

 7. Note: The script was only tested on Linux using Python 3.8.10

 # Notes
+Disclaimer: This project is under developing and testing, and it may contain bugs which could affect the validity of the results!

 ### Special Thanks
 * Dr. Neil J. Sloane for his suggestions of Fuzzy Matching and Searching by Terms Lookup Formula.